foxmask/django-th/docs/installation.rst

 Installation from scratch
 =========================

-We just create a virtualenv with python 3.4 (or 3.5)
+We just create a virtualenv with python 3.6 (or 3.5)

 .. code-block:: bash

-    virtualenv --pytyhon=/usr/bin/python34 myproject
+    python3.6 -m venv myproject
     cd $_
     source bin/activate